 Simulation Runner

-This guide describes how to build a standalone Unity player to kick off multiple simulation runs using a run configuration.
+This guide describes how to build a standalone Unity player and launch deterministic batches of simulation runs from Python.

 Standalone Build